cewing/codefellows_f2_python/source/session08.rst

 Perhaps most commonly, you'll see the ``property()`` builtin used this way.

-Last week we saw this code:
+Remember this from last week?

 .. code-block:: python